anairamlc/anairamlc/README.md

 ## About

-🎓 I'm a Transportation engineer and Data Science specialist
+🎓 I'm a Transportation Engineer and Data Science specialist

 🔭 I’m currently pursing a MBA in Artificial Intelligence and Big Data at the University of São Paulo

-🌱 I’m currently learning **Statistics; Machine learning; Dynamic learning; Advanced data capture and processing techniques**

 📝 I have published some papers Intelligent Transportation System, traffic engineering, travel behavior, and road traffic patterns

+**💻 Areas of interest: data science, machine learning, deep learning, statistics, natural language processing, bioinformatics, data analytics, mlops...**

+🌱 I’m currently learning **cloud computing, specifically focusing on tools like Azure, AWS, GCP, and Databricks for data science applications.**

 👯 I’m looking to collaborate on ****data science and AI Ethics projects****

-⚡ Enjoy sports particularly **Swimming** 🏊🏾‍♀️ and **Hiking** 🥾 🎒
+⚡ Enjoy sports particularly **Swimming** 🏊🏾‍♀️

-> My motto is “movement transforms”.
+💭 My motto is “movement transforms”.

 ----